QuantEcon/lecture-source-py/source/rst/kesten_processes.rst

 The answer is that :eq:`firm_dynam` is a Kesten process.

-If the conditions of the Kesten-Goldie Theorem are satisfied, then the firm size distribution is predicted to have heavy tails --- which is exactly what we see in the data.
+If the conditions of the Kesten--Goldie Theorem are satisfied, then the firm size distribution is predicted to have heavy tails --- which is exactly what we see in the data.